Cal State Fullerton Titans tennis: Coach Dianne Matias years (2013–2021)

 Midway through the 2016 season the third-year Titans Coach Dianne Matias the former USC Trojans (2004–2007) collegiate tennis player has led the Titans Team as of March 8, 2016 as the new rankings came out as mentioned midway through the season to a No. 67 national ranking by Oracle/ITA Division I Women's Collegiate Tennis Rankings.
 Currently rated No. 1 is Cal Berkeley and from the west is Pepperdine at No. 17, Stanford at No. 23, UCLA at No. 25, USC at No. 43.
 The Titans squad's led by Co-Captains Alexis Valenzuela '17 and Camille De Leon '17 current team record on the season is 10 wins – 1 loss as to the reasoning for their deserving current national ranking.
 For Division I for the Titans Women's Tennis program this is a historical feat this has not been done before as a Division I program.
-Back in the late seventies and early eighties the Titans had some good teams and good individual players but they always played in the toughest conference in the nation for Women's Tennis so they always had a brutal schedule each season playing the top teams.